hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250614148v1-acoustic-scattering-ai-for-non-invasive-object-classifications-a-cas.md

 ---
 layout: default
-title: Acoustic scattering AI for non-invasive object classifications: A case study on hair assessment
+title: "Acoustic scattering AI for non-invasive object classifications: A case study on hair assessment"
 ---

 # Acoustic scattering AI for non-invasive object classifications: A case study on hair assessment